Is a trampoline good exercise?

-However, the reality is that using a trampoline, either in a very tactfully and deliberate way or just getting on it and horsing around, is actually very good for your body.
+However, the reality is that using a trampoline, either in a very tactful and deliberate way or just by getting on it and horsing around, is actually very good for your body.

-Kids love to get on the trampoline and jump around and most adults, if truthful, would probably agree that it is a great form of enjoyment.
+Kids love to get on the trampoline and jump around and most adults, if truthful, would probably agree that it is a great form of entertainment.

 With so many people looking to lose weight or improve their fitness, a trampoline can do all of this and a whole lot more.
 In fact, it is said that spending 8 to 10 minutes just jumping around on a trampoline is the cardiovascular equivalent to running one mile.
 However, the benefits don’t end there.

-Steady weight loss is an aspect of regular time spent on a trampoline but, in addition, it has been proven that regular activity on a trampoline can actually strengthen you heart as well as the muscles surround the heart.
+Steady weight loss is an aspect of regular time spent on a trampoline; but, in addition, it has been proven that regular activity on a trampoline can actually strengthen your heart, as well as the muscles surrounding the heart.
 It has also been discovered that due to the extreme cardiovascular benefits of being on a trampoline, lung capacity is also improved.

 For those looking at doing more structured or regimented exercises, then a good place to start is with basic knee raises.
 These are easy to do and it is where you slowly raise your knee to your waistline or midsection.
 The only difference here is you are doing this while lightly bouncing on the trampoline.

-A trampoline is an excellent way to get exercise and enjoyment at the same time, but you need to remember things like safety, warming up and having achievable goals are all necessary before you start your trampoline fitness regimen.
+A trampoline is an excellent way to get exercise and enjoyment at the same time, but you need to remember things like safety, warming up, and having achievable goals before you start your trampoline fitness regimen.

 Like with any workout plan, warming up is vital.
 This will help you to maximize your workout and get the most benefits from it.
 It will also help you to reduce the pain you feel after a workout and most importantly, it can save you from injuring yourself.

-With a trampoline, yes, you can have fun; yes, you can love and enjoy the process and; yes you can get hurt.
+With a trampoline, yes, you can have fun; yes, you can love and enjoy the process; and, yes, you can get hurt.
 With a trampoline, you have the potential of getting hurt very badly.
 So, take great care to not get too intense and be careful how high and how forceful you jump on the trampoline.
-Jumping to high and too hard could vault you off the trampoline.
-The ground, as well as the metal structure of trampolines, are not known for being forgiving.
+Jumping too high and too hard could vault you off the trampoline.
+The ground and the metal structure of trampolines are not known for being forgiving.

 Parents should be especially cautious.
 Many children break wrists and other bones on trampolines every year.
-Make sure all safety precautions are is place.
+Make sure all safety precautions are in place.